Design System · Singtel · 2019

 The three button problem.

 In my first month at Singtel, I was asked to 'align which button we should use.'
-Three buttons existed — legacy, current, and proposed — and nobody could agree.
+Three buttons existed: legacy, current, and proposed.
+Nobody could agree.
 It would take a year and a Design Language System to understand why.

 What we lacked was a system of working that allowed us to be disciplined in our documentation, open in our communication, and flexible in our collaboration.